dib-lab/2020-workflows-paper/manuscript.md

 |  NSF XSEDE | Research allocation | USA researchers or collaborators |
 |  Open Science Data Cloud | Research allocation |  |
 |  Wasabi | Paid | data storage solution only |
-Table: **Research cloud resources** Cloud provider indicates the name of the cloud, standard model indicates the most common route toward using the cloud, and limitations indicates limitations in access or services provided by the cloud.{#tbl:computational_resources}
+Table: **Research cloud resources** Cloud provider indicates the name of the cloud, standard model indicates the most common route toward using the cloud, and limitations indicates limitations in access or services provided by the cloud. {#tbl:computational_resources}

 ### Transferring Data (or not)